 Special Educational Services provided for non-educational organizations and companies under contract with Drexel, in lieu of the one day allotment for consulting activities, with the following limitations:

-- A member of the faculty spending less than half of his/her time in instruction, or having a reduced teaching load allocation, may not undertake contracted educational services on an overtime basis.
+- A member of the faculty spending less than half of their time in instruction, or having a reduced teaching load allocation, may not undertake contracted educational services on an overtime basis.
 For example, a member of the faculty committed to a full-time research program during the summer is not eligible to undertake additional activities.

 - A dean or senior administrative officer may not participate in any Drexel sponsored service for extra compensation.

 - A member of the faculty undertaking any contracted educational service (in lieu of consulting activity) must obtain written consent of their dean and the provost.

 Instruction or Specified and Limited Administrative Assignments (e.g. counseling) in the College of Evening and Professional Studies with the provision that such activity will not involve more than two nights per week and that two nights shall be equated with, and elected by the teacher in lieu of, one full day of professional consultation.

 A member of the Drexel faculty may not obtain supplementary income from a consultation fee for services rendered in connection with a Drexel administered research project unless this fee is paid through a Drexel account from project funds (i.e., the fee cannot be paid through a private arrangement between the contractor and the consultant.)